Daniil of Bulgaria: Patriarchate

-After the death of Patriarch Neophyte in March 2024 and respective mourning period, then-Metropolitan of Vidin, Daniel was one of the three shortlisted candidates to occupy the position of patriarch together with Metropolitan Gregory of Vratsa and Metropolitan Gabriel of Lovech.
-On 30 June 2024, at the patriarchal electoral Church-People's Council in Sofia, Metropolitan Daniel was elected the new Patriarch of Bulgaria and Metropolitan of Sofia.
+After the death of Patriarch Neophyte in March 2024 and respective mourning period, then-Metropolitan of Vidin, Daniil was one of the three shortlisted candidates to occupy the position of patriarch together with Metropolitan Gregory of Vratsa and Metropolitan Gabriel of Lovech.
+On 30 June 2024, at the patriarchal electoral Church-People's Council in Sofia, Metropolitan Daniil was elected the new Patriarch of Bulgaria and Metropolitan of Sofia.